Declarations & representation

 Combating climate change is the order of the day currently.
 Whether it is installing solar panels or reducing your own carbon footprint.
 One of the EU’s goals is to be climate neutral in 2050.
 This means that a number of steps have to be taken to realize this goal.
 One of those steps is to limit carbon emissions.
 Steps already have been taken regarding production in the EU.

-The customs value is necessary in order to calculate the amount of customs duties.
-Various components affect the customs value, such as transport costs, licence rights or a discount.
-It becomes really difficult once there are several transactions in one chain or if there are intercompany transactions.
-All these components can lead to much debate on the level of the customs value.
+The customs value is the base value to calculate the right amount of duties upon importing goods into the European Union.
+Various components affect the customs value, such as transport costs, licence fees or a discount.
+Determining the customs value becomes really difficult once there are several transactions in one chain or if you are working with intercompany transactions.
+All these components can lead to a lot of discussion with the customs authorities.